blinkinput/blinkinput-android/README.md

 - however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries but with performance penalty.
 There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.
 - ARM64 processors understand ARMv7 instruction set, but ARMv7 processors does not understand ARM64 instructions
 - if ARM64 processor executes ARMv7 code, it does not take advantage of modern NEON64 SIMD operations and does not take advantage of 64-bit registers it has - it runs in emulation mode
+- x86_64 processors understand x86 instruction set, but x86 processors do not understand x86_64 instruction set
+- if x86_64 processor executes x86 code, it does not take advantage of 64-bit registers and use two instructions instead of one for 64-bit operations

-`LibRecognizer.aar` archive contains ARMv7, ARM64 and x86 builds of native library.
+`LibRecognizer.aar` archive contains ARMv7, ARM64, x86 and x86_64 builds of native library.
 By default, when you integrate _BlinkOCR_ into your app, your app will contain native builds for all processor architectures.
-Thus, _BlinkOCR_ will work on ARMv7 and x86 devices and will use ARMv7 features on ARMv7 devices and ARM64 features on ARM64 devices.
+Thus, _BlinkOCR_ will work on ARMv7, ARM64, x86 and x86_64 devices and will use ARMv7 features on ARMv7 devices and ARM64 features on ARM64 devices.
 However, the size of your application will be rather large.

 ## <a name="reduceSize"></a> Reducing the final size of your app